Institute for Infectious & Zoonotic Diseases

 CREATE

-Carbapenem-Resistant Enterobacterales (CRE) are among one of the greatest threats to animal and human health given that they are often impossible to treat with antibiotics.
-They can spread silently throughout veterinary hospitals while setting up environmental reservoirs and spread to animals and possibly people.
-The CREATE website aims to be a resource to veterinarians, veterinary hospital administrators, and veterinary laboratories to help prepare for, respond to, and appropriately detect CRE.
+Carbapenem-Resistant Enterobacterales (CRE) are among the greatest threats to animal and human health, as they are often nearly impossible to treat with antibiotics.
+CRE can spread silently through veterinary hospitals, establishing environmental reservoirs and potentially transmitting to animals and people.
+The CREATE website is a resource for veterinarians, veterinary hospital administrators, and veterinary laboratories to support preparedness, response, and accurate detection of CRE.

 Symposium